jameshughes89/cs4XX-EvolutionaryComputation/site/topics/representation/representation.rst

 * This means that there only :math:`n-1` remaining cities to place into the ordered list
-* After one is selected, there are :math:`n-2` remaining cities
+* After one is selected for visiting, there are :math:`n-2` remaining cities
 * ...

 * This means the search space has a size of :math:`(n-1)!`